 Use cotton sheets, lingerie, and clothing that allow your skin to breathe.

-Treatment for menopause
+Treatments for menopause

 Hormone therapy (HT)

-in pill form.
-However, estrogen can also be given by using skin patches and vaginal
+by using skin patches and vaginal creams.

 Estrogen therapy (ET)

-is prescribed as pills, skin patches, and vaginal creams.
+a hysterectomy.
+Estrogen is prescribed as pills, skin patches, and vaginal creams.

 symptoms of vaginal atrophy without affecting endometrial cancer risk.